Sydney-Informatics-Hub/Module3R/README.md

 ### For the trainer

 Introduction slides for each tutorial are [here](slides/Module3R.pptx).
+Instructions for adding new tutorials are [here](https://education.rstudio.com/blog/2020/09/delivering-learnr-tutorials-in-a-package/).

 ## Code of Conduct